hfp/libxstream/samples/ozaki/README.md

 a strided row block, so B is uploaded whole and only the preprocessing and download overlap.

-The automatic width does not account for shape: measured on PVC (fp64) it costs up to 12% on square shapes and gains up to 7% where `N` is much larger than `M`.
-Set `OZAKI_NPANEL=1` for square shapes.
+Disabled by default because the automatic width does not account for
+shape: measured on PVC (fp64) it costs up to 12% on square shapes and gains up to 7% where `N` is much larger than `M`.
+Set `OZAKI_NPANEL=0` to enable it where `N` is the dominant dimension.

 ## Kernel Registry